 Multi-generational operating-business base, SFC-regulated SFO frame, USD-equivalent capital capacity, deep regional capital network.
 It does not bring named US co-investment past performance by default, US LP references, US-state law documentation, or US-domiciled service providers.

-Operating business and family-office capital platform read as related at home and as separate in the US.
+Operating business and family-office capital platform land as related at home and as separate in the US.
 The US allocator scoring the family-office side does not import operating-business reputation.
 The US M&A counterparty scoring the operating-business side does not import family-office reputation.
 Both layers need US-facing build.

 No. US LLC, Delaware LP, or C-corp formation, US fund structuring, ILPA negotiation, FATCA, CRS, US Investment Adviser Act registration, and visa work belong with US fund counsel, US tax counsel, and US securities counsel.

-Diagnose the dual-layer problem.
+Evaluate the dual-layer problem.
 Correct the signal: named US co-investment narrative, US LP references, US governance disclosure, US-domiciled service providers.
 Rebuild both layers separately.

 Real estate, private equity, venture, credit, operating-business expansion.
 Per Deloitte family-office research, the US is a dominant 2026 destination across Hong Kong-based families.

 No US entity formation.
 No fund formation.
 No ILPA negotiation.
 No side-letter drafting.
 No FATCA or CRS compliance.
 No Investment Adviser Act registration.
 No Form D, Form ADV, or Form PF filings.
 No US securities legal work.
 No US tax structuring.
-No CFIUS or Outbound Investment Review filings.
+No CFIUS or Outbound Investment Evaluate filings.
 No visa work.
 No US banking introductions.
 These belong with US fund counsel, US tax counsel, US securities counsel, and US national-security counsel.
-When a marketing decision carries legal, tax, securities, compliance, or national-security weight, the firm flags it and defers.
+When a marketing decision carries legal, tax, securities, compliance, or national-security weight, GMA flags it and defers.